fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ### Create the `schema`

 The schema contains an array which has multiple objects created in it.
 Each object represents a column in the `DataTable`.
-The schema helps DataTable understand the columns in your data, the data type for each column and the input format in case of date.
-You've to mandatorily specify the schema for each DataTable for FusionTime to render it.
+The schema maps the data to the columns of a `DataTable` along with the type for each column and the input format in case of date.
+You've to mandatorily specify the schema for each `DataTable`.

 To define the schema, let's create a `schema.json` file and copy the following code:

-> Note: It is not mandatory to create the schema in a different .json file.
+> Note: It is not mandatory to create the schema in a different `.json` file.
 You can also define the schema within the `.html` file.

 ```JSON